AlCalzone/node-dtls-client/README.md

 	timeout: 1000, // in ms, optional, minimum 100, default 1000
 	ciphers: [ /* ... */ ], // optional array of (D)TLS cipher suites, e.g. ["TLS_PSK_WITH_AES_128_CCM"]
-	listenPort: 2345 // optional local port number to listen at, default: chosen at random }
+	listenPort: 2345 // optional local port number to listen at, default: chosen at random
+	compat: { // optional compat options
+		/**
+		 * The IKEA gateway v1.15.x has a bug where the Server Hello reuses the sequence number of the Hello Verify Request.
+		 * This flag can be set to true to work around it.
+		 */
+		resetAntiReplayWindowBeforeServerHello: true,
+	}
+}
 ```